m2osw/ipmgr/conf/README-zones.md

     [variables]
     <name>=<value>

-The default timings defined user are put as the _Start of Authority_ (SOA) timings.
+The default timings defined here are used as the _Start of Authority_ (SOA) timings.
 They can be overridden by a specific domain and by a specific sub-domain.
 More information about these fields can be found on (Wikipedia)[https://en.wikipedia.org/wiki/SOA_record].